The 2 C's

-The gift is the mastered form — the skill operating at its highest expression.
-The shadow is the undisciplined default — the same raw material, unrefined.
+The craft is the mastered form — the skill operating at its highest expression.
+The compromise is the undisciplined default — the same raw material, unrefined.
 Both live in you.
 The system helps you see which one is driving.

 You bridge worlds.
 Complex ideas become clear through you.
 People understand themselves better after talking to you.
 You listen before you speak and your words land with precision.